dalong0514/ITstudy/002原书复制/2019114autolisp_developers_guide/0102About_Namespaces.md

     0

     The *example* variable is set to 0 in the blackboard namespace.

-At the AutoCAD Command prompt, enter (vl-bb-ref '*example*) and press Enter.
+2. At the AutoCAD Command prompt, enter (vl-bb-ref '*example*) and press Enter.

     Returns:

     0

-At the AutoCAD Command prompt, enter !*example* and press Enter.
+3. At the AutoCAD Command prompt, enter !*example* and press Enter.

     Returns:

     nil

     The *example* variable returns nil because it has not been set in the document namespace.

-At the AutoCAD Command prompt, enter (setq *example* -1) and press Enter.
+4. At the AutoCAD Command prompt, enter (setq *example* -1) and press Enter.

     Returns:

     -1

     The *example* variable is set to -1 in the document namespace.

-At the AutoCAD Command prompt, enter (vl-bb-ref '*example*) and press Enter.
+    5. At the AutoCAD Command prompt, enter (vl-bb-ref '*example*) and press Enter.

     Returns:

     0

     The blackboard variable named *example* is still set to the value assigned in Step 1; setting the document variable of the same name in Step 4 had no effect on the variable in the blackboard.

 You can also the vl-doc-set and vl-doc-ref functions to set and retrieve document namespace variables from a separate-namespace VLX, and vl-propagate to set the value of a variable in all open document namespaces.

-## To load functions across all document namespaces (AutoLISP)
+## 03. To load functions across all document namespaces (AutoLISP)

 Normally, loading an application file loads it in the current drawing only, but the vl-load-all function can be used to load a file in all drawings.

 At the AutoCAD Command prompt, enter an AutoLISP statement that uses the vl-load-all function and press Enter.

 Note: The vl-load-all function is useful for testing new functions in multiple documents, but in general you should use acaddoc.lsp to load files that are needed in every document.

-Example
+#### Example

-At the AutoCAD Command prompt, enter (load "yinyang.lsp") and press Enter.
+1. At the AutoCAD Command prompt, enter (load "yinyang.lsp") and press Enter.

-Invoke a function defined in the AutoLISP source (LSP) file.
+2. Invoke a function defined in the AutoLISP source (LSP) file.

     The function should work as expected.

-Create a new or open an existing drawing.
+3. Create a new or open an existing drawing.

-With the second drawing window active, try invoking the function again.
+4. With the second drawing window active, try invoking the function again.

     The response will be an error message saying the function is not defined.

-At the AutoCAD Command prompt, enter (vl-load-all "yinyang.lsp") and press Enter.
+5. At the AutoCAD Command prompt, enter (vl-load-all "yinyang.lsp") and press Enter.

-Create a new or open an existing drawing.
+6. Create a new or open an existing drawing.

-Invoke the function again.
+7. Invoke the function again.

     This time the function will work correctly because the vl-load-all function loads the contents of an AutoLISP file into all open documents, and into any documents opened later in the session.

+1『

+这个知识点很有用，我将公司的提取程序「line-index.lsp」和贱人工具「cad_tools.vlx」放到 D 根目录下。在 CAD 里输入加载命令：

+    (vl-load-all "D:line-index.lsp")

+    (vl-load-all "D:cad_tools.vlx")

+加载完后，之后打开的程序这些插件都可以用。

+』